-This chart, which is available as a PDF download, gives you a side-by-side look comparing the Responsive, Retina, Parallax, Mobilia, Turbo and Artisan Shopify themes.
+This chart, which is available in our article, gives you a side-by-side look comparing the Responsive, Retina, Parallax, Turbo and Flex Shopify themes.

 The chart lists numerous frequently requested Shopify theme features down the left side and its corresponding availability in each theme in the columns to the right.

 When using this chart to compare our Shopify themes, keep in mind that the chart doesn’t just tell you if a feature is included or not; it also lists any unique functionality, design elements or limitations of the feature in each theme you’re considering, so pay close attention to any notes in the chart.

 We update this chart whenever we add any new features or functionality to one of our themes, so be sure to always grab the latest version from this page.